liberland/Constitution/Liberland-constitution.md

   * **§VI.15(4)** The Jury shall not be reprimanded for their verdict;
   * **§VI.15(5)** The Jury shall retain the unequivocal right to acquit and shall be informed of this right;
   * **§VI.15(6)** The acquittal by the Jury shall be final.
+* **§VI.16.** No special tribunals shall be instituted, nor any courts which are not recognised by this Constitution; no person shall be threatened with or subjected to penalties other than those provided by the law.